binary42/avedac/README.txt

    	4.1.
 Modify the environment variables

 	     Edit aved-classifier/setup
- 	     Modify the following properties to suit your installation:
+ 	     Modify the following property to suit your installation:

 	     export MATLAB_ROOT=/Applications/MATLAB_R2009a.app